midokura/wasm-micro-runtime/samples/workload/tensorflow/README.md

 ./build.sh
 # for linux platform, or
 ./build.sh --sgx
-# for linux-sgx platform or
+# for linux-sgx platform
-./build.sh --threads
-# for multi-thread execution (on linux platform)
 ```
 to build tensorflow and run it with iwasm, which basically contains the following steps:
 - hack emcc to delete some objects in libc.a
 - build tf-lite with emcc compiler
 - build iwasm with pthread enable and include libiary under libc-emcc
 - run benchmark model with iwasm:
-  --max-secs 300: means the max training time cost is 5 minutes, you can adjust it by yourself
+  --max-secs 300: means the max training time cost is 5 minutes, you can adjust by yourself